TheArqsz/JSRecon-Buddy/README.md

 - Potential Dependency Confusion - (**opt-in**) identifies private NPM packages that are not on the public registry, flagging a potential dependency confusion attack vector.

+> [!TIP]
 > You can test this feature by cloning this repository, opening the `assets/dependency-confusion-test/index.html` file in your browser, and running an on-demand scan.

 - Interesting Parameters - flags potentially vulnerable URL parameters (e.g., redirect, debug, url).
 - Source Maps - finds links to source maps which can expose original source code.

+> [!NOTE]
 > If it is a valid source map, the extension tries to deconstruct source files based on data there

 - JS Libraries - lists identified JavaScript libraries and their versions.
 - External and Inline Scripts - provides a complete inventory of all JavaScript sources loaded by the page, allowing you to view the content of any script in a formatted viewer.